Looking for a fun project that suits the needs of kids and their parents? Here are the best DIY robot kits for kids to 3D print.

 What extra parts do I need?
 None. just some skill with airbrush or painting.

 Where can I get this DIY robot kit for kids?
-You can download it from Thingiverse for free or get it printed.
+You can download it from Thingiverse for free.

 What can this 3D printed robot do?
 Transformers meet Doctor Who: This Optimus Prime Autobot can be transformed into a Doctor Who’s Tardis Box, which makes it a “best out of both worlds” robot.
 There are some parts to assemble, though.